flexmonster/pivot-vue/vue2/ES6/README.md

 ## Installation

-1. Download the `.zip` archive with the sample project or clone it from GitHub with the following command:
+1. Download a `.zip` archive with the sample project or clone it from GitHub with the following command:

 ```bash
 git clone https://github.com/flexmonster/pivot-vue.git && cd pivot-vue/vue2/ES6